londonb/SalonCodeReviewJava/README.md

 ##### Brad London

 ## Description
-This is an application for best Restaurants that list different cuisines.
+This is an application will allow a user at a hair salon to keep track of which clients have which stylist within a database.

 ## Setup